autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 Oracle Contract functions for returning price data, currency pairs provided, and the oracle network voters can be called by all participants.
 Function calls to govern (i.e. manage) the set of currency pairs provided by the oracle are restricted to the `operator` account.

-All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Oracle Contract Interface](/reference/api/oracle/), governance under [Governance and Protocol Only Reference](/reference/api/aut/op-prot/).
+All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Oracle Contract Interface](/reference/api/oracle/), governance under [Governance and Protocol-Only Reference](/reference/api/aut/op-prot/).

 ### Median price computation